-Luhmann explains the essence of trust by means of its ability to generate positive effects: "Where there is trust there are increased possibilities for experience and action, there is an increase in the complexity of the social system and also in the number of possibilities which can be reconciled with its structure, because trust constitutes a more effective form of complexity reduction" (Luhmann, 2017: 9).
+Luhmann explains the essence of trust by means of its ability to generate positive effects: "Where there is trust there are in- creased possibilities for experience and action, there is an in- crease in the complexity of the social system and also in the number of possibilities which can be reconciled with its structure, be- cause trust constitutes a more effective form of complexity reduction" (Luhmann, 2017, p.
+9).
 Its function is to provide the feeling of increased understanding and reduced complexity, which is a central issue in that the individual cannot have a sufficient level of knowledge to not rely upon other individuals involved in the specific fields.
 Since they are unable to perform certain duties or services on their own, common people are growingly reliant upon experts (Beck, 2013: 20).